wojtekzw/imageproxy/README.md

 If you have `whilelist` and `whitelistIP` flag, host wil be allowed if it is on any of these two lists.

+`whitelistIP` will not allow you to specify port number.

 ### Signed Requests